eProsima/vulcanexus/docs/rst/tutorials/core/deployment/wifi_issues_tutorial/wifi_issues_tutorial.rst

 Make sure to set it in each of the containers where the ROS 2 nodes will be running.

-Since the Discovery Server, a *publisher* and a *listener* ``image_tools`` nodes are running on Host A, these two nodes within Host A's containers should be configured to point to the WiFi IP address ``192.168.1.165`` and to localhost.
+Since the Discovery Server, a *publisher* and a *listener* ``image_tools`` nodes are running on Host A, these two nodes within Host A's containers should be configured to point to localhost.
 Additionally, we will configure all nodes to be |SUPER_CLIENT| and `Large Data Mode <https://fast-dds.docs.eprosima.com/en/latest/fastdds/use_cases/tcp/tcp_with_multicast_discovery.html>`__ as builtin transport.
 The json file for the nodes in **Host A** will look like:

 .. code-block:: xml

     {
-        "ROS_DISCOVERY_SERVER": "TCPv4:[192.168.1.165]:42100",
         "ROS_DISCOVERY_SERVER": "TCPv4:[127.0.0.1]:42101",
         "ROS_SUPER_CLIENT": "TRUE",
         "FASTDDS_BUILTIN_TRANSPORTS"="LARGE_DATA"